colbyhoke/pandas-challenge/README.md

 * % Overall Passing (The percentage of students that passed math and reading.)

 ### Bottom Performing Schools (By % Overall Passing)
-Create a table that highlights the bottom 5 performing schools based on % Overall Passing.
-Include all of the same metrics as above.
+Bottom 5 performing schools based on % Overall Passing.
+This includes all of the same metrics as above.

 ### Math Scores by Grade
-Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Reading Scores by Grade
-Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Scores by School Spending
-Create a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
-Include in the table each of the following:
+School performance based on average Spending Ranges (Per Student).
+Data is broken down by ranges (<$584, $585-629, $630-644, and $645-675).
 * Average Math Score
 * Average Reading Score
 * % Passing Math (The percentage of students that passed math.)